swastik357/Hillbert_Curves/README.md

 If distance between points on Hilbert space filling curve of 2-D plane is less => Points are "Euclidean close".

-But reverse is not true.
+But converse is not true.
 That is "Euclidean close" points can be far away on Hilbert space filling curve of 2-D plane.